scarletbright/avalanche-docs/docs/v1.0/en/tutorials/node-monitoring.md

 sudo cp prometheus.yml /etc/prometheus/
 ```

-Directory `/etc/prometheus` is used for configuration, and `/var/lib/prometheus` for the data.
-Prometheus is now ready to run, but we should make it run as a system service so it runs automatically when the machine restarts.
-First, we create the system service:
+`/etc/prometheus` is used for configuration, and `/var/lib/prometheus` for data.

+Let's set up Prometheus to run as a system service.
 Do `sudo nano /etc/systemd/system/prometheus.service` (or open that file in the text editor of your choice)
-and in the editor enter the following configuration:
+and enter the following configuration:

 ```
 [Unit]